 So why all the attention on this 12% of invasive and prohibited plants?
 Because when populations of non-native species encroach on natural areas, land managers are left with an expensive and difficult task.
 As populations expand, harm to the ecosystem and cost to control increases while the likelihood of eradication decreases.

 Where can you find out if a plant is invasive?
-The UF/IFAS Assessment of Non-native Plants offers an easily searchable database of plants.
+The UF/IFAS Assessment of Non-native Plants in Florida Natural Areas offers an easily searchable database of plants.
 You can filter the results by your area of the state (North, Central, or South) or by the conclusion type (e.g., not a problem species, invasive, prohibited).

 If a plant is labeled invasive, it means that this plant sustains itself outside of cultivation and is expanding its range in Florida's natural areas and is not recommended for use in the state.
 It is illegal to transport or plant species included in Florida's prohibited and noxious weed lists.
 Plants that are labeled prohibited on the IFAS Assessment are prohibited from use in the state according to the Florida Department of Agriculture and Consumer Services Noxious Weed List or the Prohibited Aquatic and Wetland Plants List.

-Master Gardeners may find themselves confused about the different invasive species lists, what their purposes are, and which ones they as Master Gardeners should be using.
+Master Gardener Volunteers (MGVs) may find themselves confused about the different invasive species lists, what their purposes are, and which ones they as MGVs should be using.
 Dr. Lieurance provides a bit of information about these regulatory and non-regulatory lists and how they are related to the IFAS Assessment.

 The Florida Department of Agriculture and Consumer Services is responsible for the compilation and enforcement of two lists of regulated plants.
 One list covers aquatic plants, the Prohibited Aquatic and Wetland Plants List, and the other covers terrestrial plants, the Florida Noxious Weed List.
 Legally speaking, there is no difference between noxious and prohibited plants.

 You may also hear references to the "FLEPPC list."
-This is a non-regulatory list created by the Florida Exotic Plant Pest Council (FLEPPC), a non-profit organization that pioneered invasive plant awareness in the state.
+This is a non-regulatory list created by the Florida Invasive Species Council (FISC), formerly known as the Florida Exotic Plant Pest Council (FLEPPC).
+This is a non-profit organization that pioneered invasive plant awareness in the state.
 The FLEPPC list does not discriminate between weeds of disturbed areas and invasive species that encroach on natural areas.
 There is some crossover between the FLEPPC and IFAS Assessment lists.
-But Master Gardeners should be using the recommendations of the UF/IFAS Assessment as it is a direct product of IFAS Extension.
+But Master Gardener Volunteers should be using the recommendations of the UF/IFAS Assessment as it is a direct product of IFAS Extension.
 The conclusions of the assessment should be referenced by UF faculty and staff; the list is available online at http://assessment.ifas.ufl.edu.

 Additionally, all the state-listed prohibited/noxious species have been added to the IFAS Assessment database, providing Master Gardeners with a one-stop shop to access species to use in their programs.